Grzetan/mineswapper/README.md

 numpy
 pyautogui

+# Starting the game
+To start the game just type "python game.py" in main directory.

+# Intro to bot.py
 File bot.py contains the class MinesweeperBot which given an board picks best cell.
 You can use it in your projects.

+# Tutorial
 Tutorial (can also be found at the beggining of file):

 In order for this bot to work we have to pass board variable